 The death of Pebble means many smartwatch owners are looking for an alternative to the quirky wearable.
 One of the most obvious alternatives for Pebble lovers is the vast array of Android Wear smartwatches.

 While the long-awaited update to Android Wear 2.0 left many adopters with a sour taste in their mouths, Asus has finally made good on its promise by delivering the latest wearable software.
 With that, the ZenWatch 3 is among the best smartwatches available, making it into our best smartwatches list.

-We loved the previous for its affordability, but there were lots of compromises like battery life and big bezels.
-Asus went back to the drawing board for the ZenWatch 3 and have created one of the most polished smartwatches on the market to date.
+We loved the previous ZenWatch 2 for its affordability, but there were lots of compromises like battery life and big bezels.
+Asus went back to the drawing board for the ZenWatch 3 and has created one of the most polished smartwatches on the market to date.

 The Asus ZenWatch 3 sports a circular 1.39-inch AMOLED display that doesn’t suffer from the flat tire effect like the Moto 360.
 With a pixel density of 287 pixels per square inch, text is incredibly sharp and colors pop.